 Most people would agree that flying is both exciting and stressful.
 Flying is exciting – You’re getting out of town, seeing a new place or friends and family.
 Flying is stressful – cramped and noisy with lots of waiting.

 The Waiting is the Hardest Part

-Life is Too Short to Drink Bad Wine
+Life is Too Short to Drink Airplane Wine

 The root cause of this is your olfactory epithelium.
 This little organ is responsible for distinguishing between aromas…when it’s working properly.
 And dehydration is one of the main reasons it may start to malfunction.
 That dry air we talked about?
 It really kicks that olfactory epithelium into low gear.